 A few examples of vestigiality include:

 While tails are very rare in humans, temporary tail-like structures are found in the human embryo.
-These tails develop around the fifth or sixth week of gestation, and contain about 10 to 12 vertebrae.
+These tails develop around the

 Most people aren’t born with a tail because the structure disappears or absorbs into the body during fetal development, forming the tailbone or coccyx.
 The tailbone is a triangular bone located at the lower part of the spine below the sacrum.